grigorovich-sergey/sandbox/script-quantum-talk.md

 Quantum computing is real.
 ***
-We can build increasingly capable quantum processors.
+We can build better and better quantum processors.
 Error correction is improving.
-Experiments that were unrealistic a decade ago are routine research today.
 ***
 But there is an important difference between **a technology being real** and **a technology being ready to solve economically useful problems**.

-Quantum processors have demonstrated calculations that are extremely difficult to reproduce classically.
+Quantum processors have demonstrated calculations that are extremely difficult for classicall systems.
 ***
-But these have largely been benchmark designed to be progress milestones.
+But these have mostly been benchmark designed to be progress milestones.

-We still do not have an established case of a quantum computer providing useful real-world computational advantage over the best existing classical alternative.
+We still do not have an established case of a quantum computer providing useful real-world advantage over the existing classical alternative.

 ## [Slide change 13]

-But there is a gap between working technology, and technology that brings utility
+There is a huge gap between working technology, and technology that brings utility
 ***
-We are not asking, “Can we build quantum computers?”.
+We are not asking anymore, “Can we build quantum computers?”
 ***
-We should ask: where does quantum advantage actually exist, and when can we connect it to something people genuinely need?
+We should ask: "Where does quantum advantage actually exist, and when can we connect it to something people genuinely need?"
 ***
 So I would start from this position:

 **Quantum computing is neither a miracle nor a mirage.
-It is a real technology somewhere on this chart, and useful applications are still largely a research question.**
+It is an emerging technology somewhere on this chart, and its useful applications are still largely a research question.**

-And that view explains everything else - the industry, the job market, and the very uneven prospects of different quantum applications.
+And that view explains everything else - the industry, the job market, and uneven prospects of different quantum applications.

 ## [Slide change 14]

 We have seen this situation before in other technologies.

-You have likely heard about the fusion power.
+You have likely heard about the fusion power - the next big hope for energy abundance.
 ***
-Fusion is unquestionably real physics.
-Enormous machines have been constructed, private companies have raised billions of dollars, and the field already employs thousands working on plasma physics, superconducting magnets, materials and reactor engineering.
+Fusion is real physics.
+Enormous machines have been constructed, private companies have raised billions of dollars, and thousands employees work on plasma physics, superconducting magnets, materials and reactor engineering.

-But notice what most of those people are employed to do.
+But notice what most of those people are doing.

 They are trying to **make fusion power possible**.

-There is not yet an established global fleet of commercial fusion power stations where people have routine careers maintaining plants, buying fuel, optimizing electricity production, replacing aging components or regulating an established industrial technology.
+There is not yet an established global fleet of commercial fusion power stations where people have routine careers maintaining plants, buying fuel, optimizing electricity production, replacing components or managing the personnel.

 ## [Slide change 19]